|

 Healthy Indoor Air

-Q: What causes carbon monoxide to build to dangerous levels?
-A: Harmful build-ups ... for its intended purpose and make sure it has been installed correctly.
+When combustion equipment is not working properly and causes incomplete combustion When there's a negative pressure balance between the inside ... and exhaust or gas odors.
+Always operate combustion equipment for its intended purpose and make sure it has been installed correctly.
 Never use unvented combustion appliances indoors.
-Q:Where can I get more information about carbon monoxide?
-A: Contact your ...
+Q:Where can I get ...

 montana.edu